 Note: School board policies may be revised at any time.
+For legal context and the most current copy of the local policy, visit:

+https://pol.tasb.org/PolicyOnline/PolicyDetails?key=286&code=FFI#legalTabContent.

-For legal context and the most current copy of the local policy, visit https://pol.tasb.org/Policy/Download/286?filename=FFI(Local).pdf].
-Below is the text of New Summerfield's policy FFI (LOCAL) as of the date this handbook was finalized for this school year.
+Below is the text of New Summerfield ISD's policy FFI(LOCAL) as of the date this handbook was finalized for this school year.